- System Requirements

 - Watch and record clear QAM digital cable TV.
 Clear QAM are digital cable TV programs transmitted on your cable TV network "in the clear".
 Many cable operators transmit the high definition local TV channels using clear QAM (check with your local cable TV operator for the availability of clear QAM)

 - Watch and record cable TV or over-the-air ATSC high definition digital TV. programs, in a window or full screen on your PC or laptop monitor.

 - Schedule your TV recordings, using the high quality MPEG-2 video recording format.

 - Pocket size, easy to install on USB 2.0, The perfect traveling companion for desktop or laptops.

 Analog TV features

-- Record analog TV shows to your PC's hard disk using our SoftPVR™ MPEG-2 encoder.
+- Record analog video to your PC's hard disk using our SoftPVR™ MPEG-2 encoder.
 Analog TV recordings will typically consume 1.5Gb of disk space per hour.

 model 01191: WinTV-HVR-955Q for ATSC, NTSC and clear QAM TV, with audio video adapter, remote control and portable antenna.
 English documentation.